getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 There are some very complex, advanced techniques used deep in some frameworks that allow tricks like "subclassing" an `Array`, but this is commonly frowned on in general programming practice, as it usually leads to *much* harder to understand/maintain code.

 **Note:** As of ES6, the `class` keyword will allow something that approximates "subclassing" of built-in's like `Array`.
-See Appendix A for discussion of the `class` mechanism added in ES6.
+See Appendix A for discussion of the `class` syntax added in ES6.

 The only other narrow exception (as mentioned earlier) would be setting the `[[Prototype]]` of a default function's `.prototype` object to reference some other object (besides `Object.prototype`).
 That would avoid replacing that default object entirely with a new linked object, but otherwise, **it's best to treat object `[[Prototype]] linkage as a read-only characteristic** for ease-of-reading of your code.